Smoked Standing Rib Roast Recipe

 What Makes Standing Rib Roast Taste so Good?

-The prime rib has a juicy, tender “eye” of meat in its center.
+The smoked prime rib has a juicy, tender “eye” of meat in its center.
 This “eye” is surrounded with fat, making it especially flavorful and beefy tasting.
 These muscles are not often used by the beef, so they are more tender than other cuts of beef.

 What Temperature Do You Smoke Standing Rib Roast?

-You can smoke standing rib roast at 225 to 250 degrees F. You should cook it until the internal temperature (as measured by an instant read thermometer) reaches 125 degrees F.
+You can smoke standing rib roast at 225 to 250 degrees F. You should cook it until the internal temperature (as measured by an instant read meat thermometer) reaches 125 degrees F.

 What Is The Best Wood for Smoking Standing Rib Roast?

-Hearty beef flavors can stand up to more robust wood choices like hickory or mesquite, but it is better to smoke a standing rib roast with a more mild wood.
+Hearty beef flavors can stand up to more robust wood choices like hickory wood or mesquite, but it is better to smoke a standing rib roast with a more mild wood.
 Apple or apricot woods will allow the delicate flavors of the standing rib roast to shine through.